betaghIEEE/Notes-Training/NotesOnNotes.md

 Now time to commit again to the repository and test these features.

 ## Testing
+During testing, I was able to generate an error when I reached the last item to delete.
+So, how do we catch for this kind of error?
+Time Index 14:32 / 17:31

+## Empty State
+?
+Does this help eliminate the error produced when trying to delete the last item?
+We add a conditional wrapper around the loop.
+This is a simple if-else state conditional on notes.count being greater than or equal to 1 (or greater than 0).
+On testing, this little conditional does help by catching the empty state.
+If I try to delete the last entry, the empty view ensures that I don't have another entry or its ghost to make false deletion possible.

+We also add a portion of spacers and images in the else part.
+Careful to select the system name image correctly.
+One can try to ask for an image that is not there, and Apple will catch the error by returning nothing.
+Also, the modifiers added can be adjusted to account for smaller watch faces.

+## Final Test
+One should try to regenerate the error of a last note deletion.
+Does the else condition fire?
+Do we get the error?

 #   Create A Detail View For A Note
+A 10 minute lesson.

 #   Create Credits View